tue-savvy/IPAExporter/README.md

 IPA Exporter
 ================

-The Mac Application used to export IPA from Xcode Archive
+The Mac Application used to export IPA from Xcode Archive.
+This app require Xcode command line tools is installed.

 ![Screen Shot](/Screenshot/1.png?raw=true "Main Screen")